-The name of the site comes from a German saying that translates as “Everything has an end, only the sausage has two”, meaning, rather wistfully, that everything must come to an end.
-A Sausage Has Two is a blog all about the food in the area in which I live, fuelled by my passion for a traditional and fiercely regional cuisine that is broadly dismissed as being nothing but beer and Bratwurst.
+The name of the site comes from a German saying that translates as “Everything has an end, only the sausage has two”, meaning, rather wistfully, that everything comes to an end.
+A Sausage Has Two is a blog all about the food in my adopted (and permanent) home, fuelled by my passion for a traditional and fiercely regional cuisine that is broadly dismissed as being nothing but beer and Bratwurst.
 Yes, there are plenty of enormous, hearty German dishes composed entirely of potatoes and vast slabs of meat, but there are very many lighter regional dishes besides that use fresh, seasonal ingredients.
-Either way, they all follow recipes that have been handed down through the generations and vary from home to home, village to village and federal state to federal state.
+Either way, they all follow recipes that have been handed down through the generations and vary from home to home, village to village and state to state.
 I love that, and I’m doing my best to explore it all.

-I fiddle about on all the usual social media channels, so if you like photos of food, wine and German landscapes and/or are interested in sporadic rambling commentary on my slightly chaotic life here in Riesling country, please come and say hello on Twitter or Instagram.
-A Sausage Has Two also has its own very enthusiastic and engaged Facebook page; and I occasionally remember to add seasonally-oriented recipes to my modest collection of Pinterest boards.
+I fiddle about on all the usual social media channels, so if you like photos of food, wine and German landscapes and/or are interested in sporadic rambling commentary on my life here in Riesling country, please come and say hello on Twitter or Instagram.
+A Sausage Has Two also has its own very enthusiastic and engaged Facebook page.
 If you manage your blog reading with Bloglovin (which I highly recommend), you’ll find me on there, too.

 So there we have it.
 That’s A Sausage Has Two.
 If you have any questions, comments or suggestions, I’d love to hear from you.
 Thank you for stopping by – and guten Appetit!